A Zipper Technique Sew Easy You’ll Think You Cheated

 Lazies, My ‘Sew Easy’ zipper trick is so good you’ll think you cheated!
 Our Runaround Bag pattern has been one of our most popular designs since it came out a hundred million years ago.
-The secret it holds…a fantastic zipper installation that can’t be beat.
+The secret it holds…a fantastic zipper installation that can’t be beaten.
 It doesn’t sound sexy, but there is nothing like learning a trick you can use over and over again.
-Read on for details, a video demo and tips, then grab the COUPON CODE to save a little on the pattern later in the post.
+Read on for details, a video demo, and tips, then grab the COUPON CODE to save a little on the pattern later in the post.

 Sew Easy Zipper – It’s Like Cheating!

 I developed the Sew Easy Zipper technique just for our Runaround Bag, but you can use it on so many projects once you learn my handy trick.

 Part of what makes the zipper technique so wonderful is that we totally ignore the zipper pull and the stops at the ends that can be hard to sew around.
 Instead, we just use the teeth – the good part in the middle.
 It’s like cheating!